 TERMINATION BY DEATH OF RESIDENT AFTER TRANSITION PERIOD.
 If death should occur after the transition period, resident is entitled to a refund of the entrance fee paid less the administrative fee and less a sum equal to two percent (2%) per month, or fraction thereof, of the amount of the entrance fee paid less the administrative fee for each month the Resident Contract has been in force, starting on the first day of the month after the earlier of the date of occupancy or the date of availability, and ending on the date of surrender.
 If death occurs after the fifty (50) month amortization period, the entrance fee is not refundable and shall automatically become the exclusive property of Acts upon the death of resident.
-In situations of shared occupancy, the amount of the entrance fee less the administrative fee shall be assigned to the surviving corresident in the event of the death of a co-resident.
+In situations of shared occupancy, the amount of the entrance fee less the administrative fee shall be assigned to the surviving co-resident in the event of the death of a co-resident.
 Any entrance fee refund will be reduced by any costs specifically incurred by Acts at the request of resident to the extent those charges were not paid by resident, and any amounts deducted to cover financial assistance.

-TERMINATION BY DEATH OF RESIDENT - ELECTION OF 50% REFUNDABLE PLAN ADDENDUM.
+TERMINATION BY DEATH OF RESIDENT - ELECTION OF ACTS LIFE CARE 50 PLAN (FORMERLY 50% REFUNDABLE PLAN).
 In the event of the death of resident before occupancy or during the transition period, the entire entrance fee paid, less those costs specifically incurred by Acts at the specific written request of resident to the extent those charges were not paid by resident, will be refunded in full to resident's estate or to resident's designated beneficiary.
 If death should occur after the transition period, the refundable component of the net entrance fee shall be refunded to resident's estate or resident's designated beneficiary.
 Any unamortized balance of the amortizable portion of the net entrance fee shall be refunded with the refundable component.
-After the twenty five (25) month amortization period, the amortizable portion of the net entrance fee shall not be refunded and automatically shall be retained by Acts upon the death of resident.
-In situations of shared occupancy, the amount of the amortizable portion of the amortizable portion of the mortizable portion of the mortizable portion of the mortizable portion of the net entrance fee shall not be refunded and automatically shall be retained by Acts upon the death of resident.

-net entrance fee shall be assigned to the surviving co-resident in the event of the death of a co-resident.
+After the twenty-five (25) month amortization period, the amortizable portion of the net entrance fee shall not be refunded and automatically shall be retained by Acts upon the death of resident.
+In situations of shared occupancy, the amount of the amortizable portion of the net entrance fee shall be assigned to the surviving co-resident in the event of the death of a co-resident.